-A mid-size medical practice had been using HIPAA-compliant software on its sole office’s local machines.
-However, new patient demand means the practice is set to expand, adding more practitioners and requiring several additional locations.
+A mid-size medical practise had been using HIPAA-compliant software on its sole office’s local machines.
+However, new patient demand means the practise is set to expand, adding more practitioners and requiring several additional locations.
 Physicians must be able to access all records, regardless of which branch they’re currently working from.

-Furthermore, the practice wants to provide its clients with reliable access to their medical records, appointment scheduling, and communication with medical personnel.
-The practice has already hired an engineer to create an application that will enable this access for physicians/staff and patients.
-But moving the existing records into the new application and expanding their practice will require a fairly rapid shift to a hybrid-cloud environment.
+Furthermore, the practise wants to provide its clients with reliable access to their medical records, appointment scheduling, and communication with medical personnel.
+The practise has already hired an engineer to create an application that will enable this access for physicians/staff and patients.
+But moving the existing records into the new application and expanding their practise will require a fairly rapid shift to a hybrid-cloud environment.
 Moreover, maintaining the security and integrity of patient information is paramount.

 In this scenario, implementing a CSPM solution is the way to go.
 The office can even use its previous software’s HIPAA compliance standards as a reference point for the CSPM integration.
 Here, the benefit of CSPM should be clear: Integrating automated processes and cloud-borne technologies to monitor misconfigurations and compliance will help ensure that transitioning to the new app maintains optimal compliance standards for patient information and help to prevent misconfigurations before they pose an issue.